The decisions you make at Post 16 are some of the most important of your life; they will determine your higher education and future career options.

 In deciding to offer a place in the Sixth Form, the following criteria will be used:

-- An average GCSE point score of 40+ to follow an A Level programme of study.
+- An Attainment 8 score of 50+ to follow an A Level programme of study.
+Grade 5 or better must be achieved in English Language and Maths to be considered.
 Individual subject entry requirements must also be met

-- An average GCSE point score of 30+ to follow a BTEC Level 3 programme of study
+- An Attainment 8 score of 38+ to follow a BTEC Level 3 programme of study

-- An average GCSE point score of 20+ to follow a NCFE Level 2 programme of study
+- An Attainment 8 score of 28+ to follow the BTEC Level 2 programme of study

 - Courses will only be offered subject to demand and staff availability

-- Where a course is oversubscribed, places will be allocated on the basis of the Attainment 8 Score
+- Where a course is oversubscribed, places will be allocated on the basis of the highest Attainment 8 score

 - Satisfactory references for external candidates